rgbrown42/DAVA-A-Moving-Target-Defense-Protocol-for-CAN-bus-Repo/README.md

 Using test2.c:
 Compile with gcc and run executable to get the average amount of time to generate a random device ID.
+This will generate 2 nodes and send data between them, and the amount of time from sent to new device id is returned.